rapidpro/rapidpro/README.md

 ### Versioning

-Major releases are made every four months on a set schedule.
-We target November 1st as a major release (`v7.0.0`), then March 1st as the first stable dot release (`v7.2.0`) and July 1st as the second stable dot release (`v7.4.0`).
-The next November would start the next major release `v8.0.0`.

-Unstable releases have odd minor versions, that is versions `v7.1.*` would indicate an unstable or *development* version.
+Major releases are made every 6 months on a set schedule.
+We target January as a major release (e.g. `9.0.0`), then July as the stable dot release (e.g. `9.2.0`).
+Unstable releases (i.e. *development* versions) have odd minor versions (e.g. `9.1.*`, `9.3.*`).
 Generally we recommend staying on stable releases.

-To upgrade from one stable release to the next, you should first install and run the migrations for the latest stable release you are on, then every stable release afterwards.
-If you are on version `v6.0.12` and the latest stable release on the `v6.0` series is `v6.0.14`, you should first install `v6.0.14` before trying to install the next stable release `v6.2.5`.
+To upgrade from one stable release to the next, you must first install and run the migrations for the latest stable release you are on, then every stable release afterwards.
+For example if you're upgrading from `7.4` to `8.0`, you need to upgrade to `7.4.2` before upgrading to `8.0`

 Generally we only do bug fixes (patch releases) on stable releases for the first two weeks after we put out that release.
 After that you either have to wait for the next stable release or take your chances with an unstable release.